hdbhandari/hyperledger-fabric-basics/basics-101/readme.md

 ## Create a new Fabric Environment

 - Now we will delete all the unnecessary files and directories and create a minimum directory structure
+- Navigate to the directory where above commands were executed

+`cd ~`

 `sudo cp -r fabric-samples/bin/ hyperledger-fabric-basics/basics-101/`